rjnienaber/amazonite/README.md

 # Amazonite AWS SDK

 Amazonite is an unofficial AWS SDK for Crystal.
-This is still in an alpha stage of development.

 ## Usage